nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 Format: `add n/NAME p/PHONE_NUMBER e/EMAIL a/ADDRESS d/DELIVERY_DATE oi/ORDER_ITEM_INDEXES [o/ORDER_DESCRIPTION]…​ [t/TAG]…​`

-* The difference here compared to the previous format is that you can omit the `ORDER_DESCRIPTION` parameter, but you need to include an `ORDER_ITEM_INDEXES` parameter.
+* The difference here compared to the previous format is that you can omit the `ORDER_DESCRIPTION` input, but you need to include an `ORDER_ITEM_INDEXES` input.

 * This alternative format is aimed at saving you some typing.
 If an order description you want to specify already exists in the [order items box](#221-sections-of-the-ui), you can specify its index instead of typing its entire name out.